RAG (Retrieval-Augmented Generation)

 Modern RAG variations include: hybrid retrieval (combining vector and keyword search), reranking (using a second model to refine retrieval), and GraphRAG (using knowledge graphs alongside vectors). gptfy's RAG-in-Salesforce feature implements production-grade RAG with PII masking and audit trails over Salesforce data.

-See RAG (Retrieval-Augmented Generation) in GPTfy
+See RAG (Retrieval-Augmented Generation) running in GPTfy

-Book a 30-minute demo with a GPTfy engineer to see how this works in a Salesforce org like yours.
+Book 30 minutes with a GPTfy engineer to see how RAG (Retrieval-Augmented Generation) actually works inside a Salesforce org like yours.

 Book a demo